rebelzach/jekyll-events/README.md

 Anywhere you need some future dated events create an `_events` directory.
 Add any [properly formatted files](http://jekyllrb.com/docs/posts/) inside this directory just like you would with posts.

+Only events dated in the future will be published, events in the past are excluded.
+Remember, because its a statically generated site if you want events to automatically expire you will have to do some crontab scheduling or similar to autmatically republish your site.

 ## Contributing